Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Introduction

 \section{Introduction}

 In a scenario of global change, some climatic and extreme weather events are expected to increase in frequency and intensity and cause more social and economic impacts in several sectors, such as transportation systems and urban mobility.
-As presented in several papers in literature, the cost for repairing transport assets after either an urban flood or landslide represents a significant percentage of the total damage cost of several recent disasters around the world (Doll {\it et al.}, 2014; Pregnolato {\it et al.}, 2017; Eidsvig {\it et al.}, 2017; Santos {\it et al.}, 2017a; Koks {\it et al.}, 2019).
+As presented in several papers in literature, the cost for repairing transport assets after either an urban flood or landslide represents a significant percentage of the total damage cost of several recent disasters around the world (\cite{Pregnolato2017, Koks2019, Randil2022, Marulanda2022}) and in Brazil (\cite{Santos2017a, Parizzi2022, Zakhia2021}).

-To mitigate those impacts, it is necessary to evaluate the risk associated with disasters and the best ways to deal with them. ``Disaster risk reduction is aimed at preventing new and reducing existing disaster risk and managing residual risk, all of which contribute to strengthening resilience and therefore to the achievement of sustainable development'' (UNDRR, 2017).
+To mitigate those impacts, it is necessary to evaluate the risk associated with disasters and the best ways to deal with them. ``Disaster risk reduction is aimed at preventing new and reducing existing disaster risk and managing residual risk, all of which contribute to strengthening resilience and therefore to the achievement of sustainable development'' (\cite{UNISDR2017}).

 For disaster risk reduction, vulnerability is a key concept.
 There are several types and meanings for vulnerability.
-According to Wisner {\it et al.} (1994), vulnerability represents ``the characteristics of a person or group and their situation that influence their capacity to anticipate, cope with, resist and recover from the impact of a natural hazard (an extreme natural event or process)''.
-The UN Office for disaster risk reduction also includes assets and systems as subjects to vulnerability: ``The conditions determined by physical, social, economic and environmental factors or processes which increase the susceptibility of an individual, a community, assets or systems to the impacts of hazards'' (UNDRR, 2017).
+According to \cite{Wisner1994}, vulnerability represents ``the characteristics of a person or group and their situation that influence their capacity to anticipate, cope with, resist and recover from the impact of a natural hazard (an extreme natural event or process)''.
+The UN Office for disaster risk reduction also includes assets and systems as subjects to vulnerability: ``The conditions determined by physical, social, economic and environmental factors or processes which increase the susceptibility of an individual, a community, assets or systems to the impacts of hazards'' (\cite{UNISDR2017}).

-In the transportation systems' literature, there are also different meanings for vulnerability (Schlogl {\it et al.}, 2019).
-Berdica (2002) suggested that network vulnerability should be understood as ``susceptibility to incidents that can result in considerable reductions in road network serviceability''.
-Taylor {\it et al.} (2006) understood network vulnerability as the extent of a failure to impact the original purpose of the system.
+In the transportation systems' literature, there are also different meanings for vulnerability (\cite{Schlogl2019}).
+For example, \cite{Berdica2002} suggested that network vulnerability should be understood as ``susceptibility to incidents that can result in considerable reductions in road network serviceability'', and \cite{Taylor2006} understood network vulnerability as the extent of a failure to impact the original purpose of the system.